-I've been blessed to work in the nonprofit field in Denver for the past 22 years.
-I suppose because of this longevity, I'm approached for advice about once a week from someone looking to either transition into the nonprofit field or someone simply looking for a great job in Denver.
-In fact, as I type this post, I'll be having lunch with a job seeker today.
+I've been blessed to work in the nonprofit sector in Denver for the past 23 years.
+I suppose because of this longevity, I'm approached for advice from someone looking to either transition into the nonprofit field or someone simply looking for a great job in Denver.
 I do love helping others find great jobs!
-In 2012, I tracked that I helped 11 folks find great jobs during that year.
+In 2012, I helped 11 folks find great jobs during that year.

-I've been wanting to document all of my job search tips in a LinkedIn post, so here it goes.
+I've been wanting to document all of my job search tips in a blog post, so here it goes.
 I will likely be editing and augmenting this post over time.
-Also, I'd love to get your job search tips for others in the Comments link below too!
+Also, I'd love to get your job search tips for others in the comments link below too!
 Thanks.

-1. My two favorite job boards in Denver for finding nonprofit jobs are:
+1. My three favorite job boards in Denver for finding nonprofit jobs are:

 https://www.voacolorado.org/careers (where I work - join me at a great nonprofit!)

 I will say you should not just limit yourself to these job boards.
-Check out all the other biggees: CareerBuilder, Monster, Indeed and I've heard Craig's List too.
+Check out all the other biggees: Indeed, CareerBuilder, Monster, Idealist and I've heard Craig's List too.
 Also, I've found over the years that not every nonprofit posts their jobs on these boards listed above.
 So, you may want to find the top 10 nonprofits you'd like to work for and bookmark their job postings link on their websites.
 Then check out their job postings links about once a week when you're in the job search.
-(Two more of my favorite job boards, not necessarily nonprofit related are CU's job board: www.cu.edu/cu-careers and Lew's List for finance jobs: https://sites.google.com/site/lewslist/)
+(Three more of my favorite job boards, not necessarily nonprofit related are CU's job board: www.cu.edu/cu-careers and Lew's List for finance jobs: www.lewslist.com and Connecting Colorado: www.connectingcolorado.com)

 4. Have a strong customized cover letter!
 This I think is critical these days.
 Even if a job posting doesn't explicitly ask for a cover letter, I highly recommend you put one together for each and every job.
 Customize the cover letter as follows: